 CTN Accessibility Plan

 As a not-for-profit organization funded by the Ministry of Children, Community and Social Services (MCCSS), Children’s Treatment Network (CTN) is committed to being fully accountable, compliant and transparent to all our stakeholders regarding reimbursement of business related expenses.

-Children's Treatment Network is committed to a child and family-centred approach to planning and delivering services and supports to children and youth with disabilities and developmental needs.
+Children's Treatment Network is committed to a child and family-centred approach to planning and delivering services and supports to kids and youth with disabilities and developmental needs.
 A key component of family-centred care is developing a close partnership with families to ensure there are opportunities for families to be actively engaged in their child’s care and in the ongoing development of the Network.

 The Family Advisory Committee (FAC), consisting of clients, family members and Network professionals, provides advice and guidance on all aspects of the Network including operations and the planning and delivery of services and supports for kids and families.
 To learn more about the FAC, click here.

 Family Engagement Policy - English or French

 Family Engagement Overview - English or French

 CTN and all our network partners are dedicated to providing families with high-quality services and excellent service experiences.
-Your feedback helps us to address any concerns and issues that you may have.
-Your input also helps us continually improve network practices so we can enhance our ability to meet the needs of the kids and families we serve.
+Your feedback helps us to address any concerns that you may have.
+Your input also helps us continually improve network practices so we can enhance our ability to meet the needs of the kids, youth and families we serve.

-If you have a question, concern or complaint, we encourage you to speak to your clinician, a member of your child's team, or Local Team Facilitator right away so they can help to address it.
-If you are uncomfortable speaking with a staff member, or feel your situation requires further attention, please fill out a Formal Complaint Form and submit it directly to CTN.
+If you have a compliment, concern or complaint, we encourage you to speak to your service provider, a member of your child's team, or Community and Family Coordinator right away.
+If you are uncomfortable speaking with a staff member, or feel your situation requires further attention, please fill out the Formal Complaint Form to submit it directly to CTN.

 Formal Complaint Policy - English or French